 On your monthly summary page, you can review the following pie charts:

 After clicking on a specific month, you can see a breakdown of your course revenue (pre-tax earnings) and refunds in the first pie chart.
+To review an individual course's performance by sales channel, simply select the applicable course in the course filter.

 The second pie chart shows which of your promotions are driving sales.
 Udemy coupons will not appear in this section, only instructor coupons that you’ve created for your courses.

-Your Earnings by Course
+Your earnings by course

 The third pie chart on the right-hand side of the page, breaks down your sales, by course.